yogendra/ybdb-workshop/init-ft/README.md

-## ybdb node and availability zone failures
+## Data replication, fault tolerance and high availability

 Observe the running application metrics in `ysql-load` and `ycql-load` shells